himanshu-pandey-git/KReplica/README.md

 # KReplica

 KReplica is a DTO generator for KMM and Kotlin JVM.
+It runs automatically during Kotlin compilation.

 ### Features: